on Wednesday, October 23, 2013

-Memorial Sloan Kettering offers patients with prostate cancer a comprehensive package of the most advanced radiation therapy approaches that enable more-personalized and effective care.
+We offer men with prostate cancer the most advanced radiation therapy approaches for more-personalized and effective care.

 Memorial Sloan Kettering has long been recognized as a pioneer in the treatment of cancer with radiation.
 The collaboration of radiation oncologists and medical physicists has produced the development and clinical implementation of new therapies that are “beyond the standard approaches and definitely not out of the textbook,” in the words of Radiation Oncology Department Chair Simon N. Powell.